 Norovirus is highly contagious, particularly in closed environments where there is an increased chance of the virus spreading through contaminated food or drink, or touching objects or people who are infected.
-In order to prevent an outbreak, appropriate measures must be taken, including:

-What is the basis for the action?
+What is the basis for the action investigation?

 What does this mean for passengers?

 By bringing the investigation to an action, passengers will have an avenue in which to hold Princess Cruises and Carnival Australia responsible for the loss and damage they have suffered.
 Passengers may be able to bring a claim for a full refund and claim damages for disappointment and loss of enjoyment, among other possible claims.
 This may be the case regardless of the fact that you may not have fallen ill.
 If you were on the cruise, get in touch today.